When a lie brings benefits, truth may harm.

 "The Master's answer was: "Yes.
 A teaching of this importance could not have been brought by a lesser one [bathing in X-rays?]."
 [Self Realization Magazine, Spring 1985:24.]

-An avatar is a divine descent, and Yogananda thought well of himself, wearing bangles for his protection and all.
+An avatar is a divine descent, Yogananda thought well of himself, wearing bangles for his protection.

 These capsules are extracts rooted in the article "The Balanced Life" by Yogananda.
 It was first published in the first issue of his East West magazine, dated November-December, 1925.

-Long-continued over-study of all sorts of philosophical principles and treatises . . . kills not only the real hunger for Truth but also destroys the power to discriminate between good and bad teachings.
-It is proper to assimilate the fair ones so as to test them out by own practical experience.
+Long-continued over-study of all sorts of philosophical principles and treatises . . .
+It is proper to assimilate the fair ones so as to test them out by own practical experience. - Yogananda

 "So far as I can remember, there is not one word in the Gospels in praise of intelligence," writes Sir Bertrand Russell in Science and Religion.
 There is barely praise of robust humour either, but over a hundred inconsistencies.
 To this, a German proverb: "What does running along help, if you are not on the right road?"

 To make sermons sweet and short, try a few well-chosen proverbs.
 A few pointed stories may work well too.
 All of the proverbs below are from A Dictionary of American Proverbs [Ak], but one.